DavidKleindienst/DarEM/README.md

 * tilt_angles
    * A list of tilt angles at which the images should be taken
    * The default is -24.5, -12.2, 0, 12.2, 24.5
-   * Please ensure to not take more extreme angles than your microscope setup permits
+   * Ensure to not take more extreme angles than your microscope setup permits

 ## Usage